 [3.4.6 Project Labor Agreement.
 Contractor has reviewed the Project Labor Agreement and shall comply with the same.
 Contractor has established the Contract Price, the Guaranteed Completion Date and Project Schedule Summary with full knowledge of the Project Labor Agreement.
-If the Project Labor Agreement is amended, or Owner and any labor unions enter into other contracts applicable to the Work, Contractor shall comply with the same, but if the amendments or other contracts create rights or obligations materially different from those in the Project Labor Agreement in effect as of the date of this Agreement, then either party shall be entitled to propose a Change Order to accommodate the material differences.]
+If the Project Labor Agreement is amended, or Construction Manager or Owner and any labor unions enter into other contracts applicable to the Work, Contractor shall comply with the same, but if the amendments or other contracts create rights or obligations materially different from those in the Project Labor Agreement in effect as of the date of this Agreement, then either party shall be entitled to propose a Change Order to accommodate the material differences.]

 [3.4.7 Ground Lease.
-Contractor has reviewed the Ground Lease between Owner and Ground Lessor and shall comply with the same in connection with the Work.
+Contractor has reviewed the Ground Lease between Owner or Construction Manager and Ground Lessor and shall comply with the same in connection with the Work.
 Contractor has established the Contract Price, the Guaranteed Completion Date and Project Schedule Summary with full knowledge of the Ground Lease.
 If the Ground Lease is amended, Contractor shall comply with the same, but if the amendments create rights or obligations materially different from those in the Ground Lease in effect as of the date of this Agreement, then either party shall be entitled to propose a Change Order to accommodate the material differences.]

 3.5 Governmental Authorization and Contractor Assistance.
 Contractor shall obtain in a timely manner the Governmental Authorizations listed in Exhibit K for which it is designated as responsible, any other local construction Governmental Authorizations related to construction work on the Site, as well as any completion certificates required by applicable Law certifying that the Facility has been built in accordance with all such Governmental Authorizations and the as-built drawings.
-Contractor shall promptly deliver to Owner copies of all such Governmental Authorizations.
+Contractor shall promptly deliver to Construction Manager copies of all such Governmental Authorizations.
 Contractor shall give all notices and pay all fees required to be given or paid to any Governmental Authority in relation to the Governmental Authorizations which are Contractor’s responsibility.
-Contractor shall use reasonable efforts (including, but not limited to, providing documents and information requested by Owner) to assist Owner in its efforts to obtain the Governmental Authorizations for which Owner is designated as responsible under this Agreement.
+Contractor shall use reasonable efforts (including, but not limited to, providing documents and information requested by Construction Manager) to assist Construction Manager in its efforts to obtain the Governmental Authorizations for which Construction Manager is designated as responsible under this Agreement.

 3.6 Control of the Work.
 Except as otherwise provided under Section 3.8.3 and 3.18, Contractor shall be solely responsible for all construction means, methods, techniques, sequences, procedures, safety and security programs in connection with performance of the Work.